saschaschramm/chatgpt/README.md

 }
 ```

-Based on this message the prompt is generated in the backend.
+Based on the message above the prompt is generated in the backend.
 The prompt could look like this:
 ``` markdown
 [System]
 quality: high